We continue to see teams run into trouble using JSF– JavaServer Faces — and are recommending you avoid this technology.

-This is exactly how I am feeling about Java Server Faces.
+This quote describes exactly how I feel about Java Server Faces.

-You can see from my old posts that I have been a strong supporter of JSF from the beginning.
+From my old posts, you can see that I have been a strong supporter of JSF.
 I continued to believe in its potential even when it was new and lacked features.

 JSF 2.0 was supposed to address developers’ complaints about the shortcomings of earlier versions, such as lack of support for bookmarkable URLs and the absence of view parameters.
 But it has many of its own flaws, and various implementations still do not follow the underlying JavaEE standards.
 The slow progress and the persistent incompatibility make developing with JSF rather frustrating.